jakubfi/ninetracklab/README.md

 1MS/s would be the lowest "safe" practical sampling frequency, at which resulting dump file is 1GiB in size.

-# Building v9ttd
+# Building Nine Track Lab

-To build v9ttd from sources you'll need:
+To build Nine Track Lab from sources you'll need:

+* Qt >= 4
-* cmake
+* qmake
 * GNU make

 ```
 mkdir build
 cd build
-cmake ..
+qmake ../ninetracklab
 make
 make install
 ```

 # Analyzing tape images

-v9ttd input is a 16-bit LE binary file, where each word contains all 9 bits of track signal in a given point in time.
+Input is a 16-bit LE binary file, where each word contains all 9 bits of track signal in a given point in time.
 In other words: each 16-bit value is a tape row sample.
 This is a format used by Saleae software when exporting data to a binary file: